Photodynamic melting of phase-reversed charge stripes and enhanced condensation: Density dynamics

 \section{Density dynamics}

-The main text focuses on the melting of the charge order reversal with the pulses, releasing a suppressed zero-momentum occupancy.
-Meanwhile, we can also investigate the fate of the imposed stripes by the local chemical potential $V_0$ under photoirradiation.
-Figure \ref{fig:SM_Fig_3} shows the dynamics of the densities for the four inequivalent sites (under periodic boundary conditions) through photoirradiation with the same conditions as Figs.~\tcr{1} and \tcr{3} of the main text, i.e., under maximization of the late-time overlap $|\langle 2|\psi(t_{\rm max})\rangle|$.
+The main text focuses on the melting of the charge-order reversal under the pulses, releasing the suppressed zero-momentum occupancy.
+Meanwhile, we can also investigate the fate of the imposed stripes under photoirradiation in terms of the local chemical potential $V_0$.
+Figure \ref{fig:SM_Fig_3} shows the dynamics of the densities for the four inequivalent sites (under periodic boundary conditions) through photoirradiation with the same conditions as Figs.~\ref{fig:fig1} and \ref{fig:fig3} of the main text, i.e., under maximization of the late-time overlap $|\langle 2|\psi(t_{\rm max})\rangle|$.

 Before the pump, the interstripe density is roughly the same (in particular $\langle\hat n_1\rangle=\langle\hat n_3\rangle$ due to symmetry considerations), and much larger than the one for stripe sites ($\langle\hat n_0\rangle \simeq 0.045$).
 After photoirradiation, although $\pi$-phase shift is now absent, the density imbalance between stripe and interstripe sites is substantially reduced, but still significant, indicating that the externally imposed stripes still survive the dynamical perturbation, albeit with a smaller strength.